 Think about the Courtney McClure leak.
 That situation showed how quickly things can spiral out of control when content is shared without permission.

 Ethically, the case raises questions about privacy and the responsibility of individuals and organizations.
-It’s a stark reminder that everyone must be vigilant about data security.
+It’s a stark reminder that everyone must stay vigilant about data security.

 So, what can you do?
 First, always secure your personal and professional data.
 Use strong, unique passwords and enable two-factor authentication.